-- Local anesthetic remedies, such as benzocaine ointment or lidocaine: which help numb the nerves of the tooth, allowing very rapid pain relief;
+- Local anesthetic remedies, such as benzocaine ointment or lidocaine: which can help numb the nerves of the tooth, allowing very rapid pain relief;

-- Anti-inflammatory drugs, such as Ibuprofen, Naproxen, or Aspirin: reduce pain and inflammation in the gum area where the tooth is and are therefore most commonly used in cases of constant pain caused by the growth of wisdom teeth.
+- Anti-inflammatory drugs, such as Ibuprofen, Naproxen, or Aspirin: reduces pain and inflammation in the gum area where the tooth is and are therefore most commonly used in cases of constant pain caused by the growth of wisdom teeth.

 However, before using any of these medications, it is important to seek a physician or dentist to guide the dosage and time of ingestion, adjusting them to your medical history, in order to avoid side effects and drug interactions, especially if you are being treated with anticoagulants and therefore cannot take aspirin, for example.

 In cases of toothaches during pregnancy, the only recommended medication is paracetamol, which is a painkiller widely used during gestation to relieve pain.

 It is recommended to see a dentist whenever toothache arises, however, situations that need more attention include:

 - Pain that does not improve after 2 days;